emilyferenczi/sabatini-glm-workflow/README.md

 pip install -r requirements.txt
 ```

+You can also use the Google Colab to run through this pipeline.
+Please visit our [Google Colab Notebook](https://githubtocolab.com/jbwallace123/sabatini-glm-workflow/blob/main/notebooks/colab_grid_search_tutorial.ipynb) to get started.

 ## Troubleshooting:

 * This is a work in progress and will be updated as needed.
 Please feel free to reach out with any questions or concerns.